-Autovacuum is maybe one of the most beloved but one of the most mis-understood features in the PostgreSQL world.
+Autovacuum is maybe one of the most beloved, but also one of the most misunderstood features in the PostgreSQL world.
 Many questions reaching our PostgreSQL support team are somehow related to autovacuum or VACUUM in general.
 So maybe it makes sense to use this opportunity to shine some light on VACUUM and a thing called “wraparound protection”.

 The circle of time

 Some people might have noticed that PostgreSQL sometimes starts an autovacuum worker process in a “special way”.
 Here is an example:

 autovacuum: VACUUM public.x (to prevent wraparound)